senlin/so-responsive-content/README.md

 ### Is this plugin compatible with the new editor of WP 5.0 (codenamed Gutenberg)?

 The plugin works on WP 5.0, but only on a Classic Block.
-Alternatively we would like to suggest to either using the [Classic Editor](https://wordpress.org/plugins/classic-editor-addon/) or to install [ClassicPress](https://www.classicpress.net) once it is released.
+Alternatively we would like to suggest to either using the [Classic Editor](https://wordpress.org/plugins/classic-editor-addon/) or to install [ClassicPress](https://www.classicpress.net).

 ### I have an issue with this plugin, where can I get support?